HumanCapitalManagement/test-1inch/README.md

+A simple demo app utilizing 1inch APIs.

+Try it live at https://api-integration-1inch.herokuapp.com/.

-# How to set up locally
+## How to set up locally

 STEP 1: Clone the repo.